 Research Expertise and Interest

-Our research addresses basic aspects of chromosome dynamics and developmental biology: how chromosomes fold and align to achieve proper segregation; how gene expression is coordinately regulated across the entire X chromosome; how choices are made between alternative cell fates; how regulatory gene hierarchies specify sexual fate.
-Our studies of X-chromosome-wide gene expression through the process of dosage compensation have revealed a mechanistic link between higher-order chromatin structure and chromosome segregation during meiosis and mitosis.
+Barbara Meyer is a professor in the Department of Molecular and Cell Biology.
+Research in the Meyer Lab addresses basic aspects of chromosome dynamics and developmental biology: how chromosomes fold and align to achieve proper segregation; how gene expression is coordinately regulated across the entire X chromosome; how choices are made between alternative cell fates; how regulatory gene hierarchies specify sexual fate.
+Their studies of X-chromosome-wide gene expression through the process of dosage compensation have revealed a mechanistic link between higher-order chromatin structure and chromosome segregation during meiosis and mitosis.
 These studies have led to an analysis of chromosome structure and crossover control during meiosis and macromolecular structures called kinetochores that attach and move chromosomes within the spindle during chromosome segregation.

 Counting X chromosomes and autosomes to determine sex.
 In numerous organisms, the decision to become male or female is made by an X-chromosome counting mechanism that reliably distinguishes one X chromosome from two.
 We have used the model organism Caenorhabditis elegans to dissect such a precise chromosome counting mechanism in molecular detail.
 In this nematode, the two-fold difference in X-chromosome dose between males (XO) and hermaphrodites (XX) is translated into the non-linear response of the target gene xol-1 (XO lethal), a switch that specifies male fate when active and hermaphrodite fate when inactive.
 Setting xol-1 expression is essential for viability as well as sex determination because xol-1 also controls X-chromosome dosage compensation.
 Five X-linked genes called X-signal elements communicate X-chromosome dose by controlling the activity of xol-1, using a combination of at least two mechanisms.
 One involves transcriptional repression of xol-1 in XX embryos and requires an X-signal element that encodes a nuclear hormone receptor.
 A second involves the post-transcriptional regulation of xol-1 and requires an X-signal element that encodes an RNA binding protein.
 This protein represses xol-1 by preventing the RNA processing event that generates the functional xol-1 transcript.
 Both the transcriptional and RNA processing mechanisms of repression act together to ensure the fidelity of the X-chromosome counting process.
 Sex is not determined simply by X-chromosome number, but rather by the ratio of X chromosomes to sets of autosomes.
 We have shown that the autosomal signal is composed of autosomal signal element genes, one of which encodes a T-box class of transcription factors and the other encodes a protein with glutamine and asparagine-rich repeats, zinc fingers, and a metalloprotease domain.
 How these autosomal signals are integrated and functionally oppose the X signals to regulate sexual fate is a focus of future studies.
 Efforts are also directed toward defining other X and autosomal signal element genes.